 Medium and low carbon steel workpieces, low alloy steel workpieces, and thin welding layer iron castings with simple shapes can be naturally cooled in the air.

 However, for iron castings with a thick welding layer and complex shape, alloy steel castings with high contents of manganese, copper, and vanadium, and parts with high hardness, they should be buried in lime pits for slow cooling.

 Process difference between spraying and spray welding

-The workpiece is heated differently during spraying and spray welding, the preheating temperature before spraying is also different.
+The workpiece is heated differently during spraying and spray welding, and the preheating temperature before spraying is also different.
 As a result, the microstructure and properties of the workpiece after spraying are also different.

 Moreover, the ability to bear load is different.
-Generally, the spray coating can withstand large area contact, and it is mostly used on lubricated working surfaces, mating surfaces and other working conditions with less stress.
+Generally, the spray coating can withstand large-area contact and is mostly used on lubricated working surfaces, mating surfaces, and other working conditions with less stress.
 However, the spray welding coating can withstand large impact force, extrusion stress, or contact stress.

 Application of spray welding